-Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including the underwriting of public offerings and private placement of third parties.
+Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including underwriting transactions.

-Only Category 1 investment firms are permitted to underwrite, the issuance of financial instruments.
+Only Category 1 investment firms are permitted to underwrite the issuance of financial instruments.
 However, the CBB will only permit such activity if the licensee has the financial ability to absorb the size of the commitment.